 Grade 1 Curriculum

-AACPS embraces a balanced approach to literacy instruction at the elementary level; whole language and phonics instruction are both valued.
+The AACPS literacy curriculum provides students with explicit instruction in language comprehension and word recognition.
 A compilation of learning blocks work in tandem to address the variety of needs of developing readers and writers.
 These include:

 Foundational Literacy Skills

-This student-centered block invites learners to further investigate and reinforce skills and concepts explored during other blocks such as Foundational Literacy Skills, Interactive Read Aloud, Explicit Comprehension, Shared Reading, Science and Social Studies and more.
+This student-centered time provides an opportunity for students to further investigate and practice skills and concepts taught during other times of the day, including Foundational Literacy Skills, Interactive Read Aloud, Explicit Comprehension, Shared Reading, and Science and Social Studies.